ebalzuweit/cswm/README.md

 | Window Margin   | Space between adjacent windows, in pixels. |
 | Window Padding  | Border on the outside of each window, in pixels. |

+### Caveats

+- Some windows (e.g. Task Manager) require cswm to be run as an administrator to be managed.

 ## Acknowledgments

 - [GlazeWM](https://github.com/lars-berger/GlazeWM)